scrtlabs/SecretNetwork/docs/testnet/verify-sgx.md

 * I'm seeing `CONFIGURATION_AND_SW_HARDENING_NEEDED` in the `isvEnclaveQuoteStatus` field

-This could mean a number of different things related to the configuration of the machine, but one such example we encountered was to if hyper-threading is enabled in the BIOS.
-It should be disabled (see: https://software.intel.com/security-software-guidance/software-guidance/l1-terminal-fault)
+This could mean a number of different things related to the configuration of the machine, but one such example we encountered was if hyper-threading is enabled in the BIOS.
+It must be disabled (see: https://software.intel.com/security-software-guidance/software-guidance/l1-terminal-fault)

 * I'm seeing `SGX_ERROR_DEVICE_BUSY`